new5558/JavaLabFinal/README.md

 # Working......

-lab 4 and 6 has not already fully tested.
+lab 4 and 6 has not already fully adhered with the instruction.